jonschlinkert/guide-to-staying-productive/README.md

 The first thing about being productive is undestanding what it means.
 Staying "busy" doesn't mean you're staying productive.
 The word "product" is at the root of the word productive, which is a synonym for "result".
 That's what we're after, results.

-Over the years I've found that there is no magic bullet for being productive, and there are many things that prevent productivity, including:
+Over the years I've found that there is no magic bullet for being productive, but there are many things that prevent productivity, including:

 - perfectionism
 - stalling